ECS-193A-Red-Phoenix/Lake-Tahoe-Hazard-Warning-System/README.md

 ### How are model output files managed?

 After every simulation, we upload recent `.npy` files to S3.
 Afterwards, we delete files in S3 that are older than two weeks.
+S3 also contains a file `contents.json` that lists the available `.npy` files.
+This is necessary for our website to know which files are available in S3.

 <br/>